Foods that cause false positive drug test

 For instance, foods cooked with alcohol can linger in the mouth and skew test results.
 Similarly, tonic water, known for its quinine content, might also affect readings due to its resemblance to certain illicit substances.

-Foods cooked with alcoho
+foods cooked with alcoho

 The consumption of poppy seeds is another factor reported to cause false positives on drug tests.
 Tiny amounts of morphine and codeine found naturally in these seeds can result in detectable levels in urine samples after ingestion.